-A practical foreign exchange and currency guide to Norfolk Island
+Foreign exchange guide to Norfolk Island and the Australian dollar

-The official currency of Norfolk Island is the Australian dollar, with symbol A$ and currency code AUD.
+The official currency of Norfolk Island (country code: NF) is the Australian dollar, with symbol A$ and currency code AUD.

 The currency is commonly referred to by foreign-exchange traders as the "Aussie dollar".

 The AUD is a freely floating currency, meaning that its value is determined by the market forces of supply and demand.

 The Reserve Bank of Australia (RBA) is responsible for the monetary policy of the AUD and sets the official interest rate, which impacts the value of the currency.